Scene of the Crime - Fork It Over

 On his way to work, Inspector Moritz Eisner comes across a police investigation that grabs his attention.
 Eisner questions the presumable double- suicide of a married couple.
 He is convinced that the couples' neighbour is hiding something, but starts to feel an irresistible affection towards the woman.
 Step by step he finds out that the actual crime has yet to be committed.
 Privately, he faces trouble as well: his daughter Claudia has been admitted to intensive care following a drug overdose.

-Death from Africa
+Scene of the Crime - Death from Africa

 Moritz Eisner's new case deals with the assassination of a black asylum seeker from Africa found struck dead near Frieda Jordan's inn, which had been converted into an asylum home.
 Accompanied by an African interpreter, Eisner takes up quarters in the asylum home in order to investigate on the very site of the crime.
 Quite unexpectedly, his daughter Claudia also appears in the scene, intending to spend vacations with him.
 Troubles and excitement ensue.